 It is important to notice that, unlike the classical Morse case, in the Morse--Bott case it is not always possible to perturb a Riemannian metric to make a given Morse-Bott function satisfy the Morse-Bott-Smale transversality condition.
 See \cite[Rmk.
 2.4]{L} for an interesting counterexample.
 More importantly, such a condition is not always satisfied for $G$-invariant Morse functions; compare \cite[s.
 5]{L}.
 As a consequence, not every Morse Lie groupoid morphism satisfies the Morse--Smale transversality condition in general.
 As it is argued in \cite{AB}, when assuming the Morse--Smale transversality condition from Definition \ref{MStransversalityDef}, we get that the spaces $W^{u}(S_{\lambda_i})\cap W^{s}(S_{\lambda_j})$ and $\mathcal{M}(S_{\lambda_i},S_{\lambda_j})$ are smooth manifolds since the action by flow translation is free and proper.
 The endpoint maps \eqref{eq:endpointmaps} descend to the moduli spaces yielding new endpoint maps $(l_0)_j^i:\mathcal{M}(S_{\lambda_i},S_{\lambda_j})\to S_{\lambda_j}$ and $(u_0)_j^i:\mathcal{M}(S_{\lambda_i},S_{\lambda_j})\to S_{\lambda_i}$ given respectively by

 One can see that these maps are well defined in a similar manner as in \eqref{FlowAction}.
-Also, the endpoint maps on the moduli spaces are locally trivial fibrations, see \cite{AB}. \begin{lemma} Let $F:G\rr \mathbb{R}$ be a Morse Lie groupoid morphism having the Morse-Smale transversality property.
+Also, the endpoint map $(u_0)_j^i$ on the moduli space $\mathcal{M}(S_{\lambda_i},S_{\lambda_j})$ is a locally trivial fibration, see \cite{AB}. \begin{lemma} Let $F:G\to \mathbb{R}$ be a Morse Lie groupoid morphism having the Morse-Smale transversality property.
 Then the non-degenerate critical submanifolds $G_{S_{\lambda_i}}$ and $G_{S_{\lambda_j}}$ satisfy the Morse-Smale transversality condition with respect to $F$. \end{lemma}

 \begin{proof} Let $y\xleftarrow[]{\it g}x$ be an arrow in $W^u(G_{S_{\lambda_i}})$ such that $g\in W^{u}(h)\cap W^s(G_{S_{\lambda_j}})$.
 Given that $s:G\to M$ is a submersion we have that it is transverse to any submanifold in $M$ so that, in particular, we obtain that $s \pitchfork W^{u}(s(h))$ and $s \pitchfork W^s(S_{\lambda_j})$.
 Since $x\in W^{u}(s(h))\cap W^s(S_{\lambda_j})$ the Morse-Smale transversality condition with respect to $f$ gives us